aphanotus/bread/cardamom.rolls.md

 - [ ] Starting with a long edge, roll the dough into a log.
 - [ ] With the seam underneath, cut the log into slices, 1 1/2" thick.
 Use string or dental floss to make the cut (not a knife).
 - [ ] Lightly grease a 9" x 13" pan.
 Space the rolls in the pan.
-- [ ] Cover the pan and let the rolls rise for 45 to 60 minutes, until they're crowding one another and are quite puffy.
+- [ ] Cover the pan and let the rolls rise for 45 to 60 minutes, until they're puffy and crowding one another.

-  > [!TIP]
-  > Or let them rise overnight in a refrigerator.

-- [ ] Bake in a preheated oven at 350˚F for 22-25 minutes.
-Interior temperature should be about 188°F, despite little obvious browning.
+- [ ] Bake at 350˚F for 22-25 minutes.
+Interior temperature should be about 188°F.

+  > The final proof can alos be overnight in a refrigerator.

 #### glaze

-- [ ] Stir together the icing ingredients, adding just enough of honey to make a thick spreadable glaze.
-Add water if more liquid is necessary.
+- [ ] Stir together the glaze ingredients, adding just enough of water to make it spreadable..
 - [ ] Remove the rolls from the oven, and turn them out of the pan onto a wire rack.
 Spread them with the icing; it'll partially melt into the rolls.
 - [ ] Serve the rolls warm.

+### Variations

+#### Sourdough

+Use sourdough starter with the following modifications:
+- 375 g AP flour
+- 30 g dried milk powder
+- 300 g sourdough starter
+- 20 g water or whole milk